 Based on the information in Table 4-3 (2003-2007 average data), the longline sector has historically harvested approximately 90% of the golden tilefish quota.
 These proportions are believed to have persisted at least through 2008 (see the biological effects discussion).
 Thus, the allocation specified in Alternative 4 would be consistent with the historical performance of this component of the snapper grouper fishery and, as a result, Alternative 4 would be expected to result in the greatest social benefits from the perspective that the historic fishery performance maximizes social and economic benefits.
-Alternative 2 would result in the greatest disruption and loss in social benefits.
+Alternative 2 would result in the greatest deviation from historic harvest patterns and, as a result, would be expected to result in the greatest disruption and loss in social benefits.
 The effects of Alternative 3 would be expected to be intermediate to those of Alternative 2 and Alternative 4.